-Conflicts and crisis, acts of violence, organised crime are sometimes difficult to isolate the one from the other.
+Conflicts and crisis, acts of violence, organised crime are sometimes difficult to isolate from one another.
 They present themselves in new, interconnected and changing ways.

 The number of actors has also greatly increased.
-Our habit is to look at governments as the legitimate players in the international community, but the world is showing a different reality where non state entities, groups and also individuals are active and sometimes dominate the scene.
+Our habit is to look at governments as the legitimate players in the international community, but the world is showing a different reality where non-state entities, groups and also individuals are active and sometimes dominate the scene.